Message in a Bottle (Star Trek: Voyager)

 "Message in a Bottle" is the 14th episode of the fourth season of the American science fiction television series Star Trek: Voyager, the 82nd episode overall.
-It aired on January 21, 1998 on the UPN network.
+It aired on January 21, 1998, on the UPN network.

 Set in the 24th century, the series follows the adventures of the Starfleet and Maquis crew of the starship USS Voyager after they were stranded in the Delta Quadrant far from the rest of the Federation.
 Using an ancient alien relay network, the ship's holographic Doctor is transmitted to the Alpha Quadrant to make contact with Starfleet Command.

 This episode features a new Federation ship design called the U.S.S.
 Prometheus, which was designed by Rick Sternbach for the show.
-The starship forms both a major plot element and theatrical location for "Message in a Bottle".
-It is also the first episode to feature the new uniforms from Star Trek: First Contact in the series, since the Voyager crew had continued to wear the original DS9 uniforms while stuck in the Delta Quadrant.
+This is also the first episode to feature the new uniforms from Star Trek: First Contact in the series, since the Voyager crew had continued to wear the original DS9 uniforms while stuck in the Delta Quadrant.

 Plot

 Seven of Nine uses the newly extended range of the starship USS Voyager's sensors to locate an unattended network of alien sensor stations.
 Patching into this, she is able to locate a United Federation of Planets vessel in the Alpha Quadrant.
 Hoping to contact Starfleet after more than three years in the Delta Quadrant, Voyagers crew attempts to send a message along the relay but it is reflected back after degrading en route.
 Thinking that a holographic signal would not degrade, they send the Doctor, Voyagers Emergency Medical Hologram (EMH).

 The Doctor arrives in the sickbay of the USS Prometheus, a secret experimental Federation warship.
-He learns from a dying crewman that the Romulans had learned of the prototype and captured it, killing all onboard.
+He learns from a dying crewman that the Romulans had learned of the prototype and captured it, killing all on board.
 Being pursued by the USS Bonchune, the Romulans initiate the first test of the new multi-vector assault mode, in which Prometheus splits into three pieces to engage hostile ships.

 Seeking assistance, the Doctor activates the Prometheuss EMH (Andy Dick), a Mark II version of the program.
 The Doctor learns from the other EMH of the Dominion War, which the Federation is fighting in and Romulans have not entered.
 The second EMH cites protocol for an EMH to deactivate when its vessel is taken over but Voyagers doctor notes that they cannot do so as both ships are at risk.